CAS-LRJ/ISS-Docs/docs/Algorithms/Planning/index.md

 ### Objective
 The main task of the behavior planning stage is to dictate the vehicle's overarching behavior, from decisions about lane switches, overtaking, yielding, to making turns.
 Nowadays, the behavior planning modules often incorporate the interaction between the ego vehicle and other agents on the road, such as other vehicles <a href="#ref3"><sup>[3]</sup></a>.

-In ISS, we implement the [lattice planner]({% link docs/Planning/frenet_lattice.md %}), which is a popular method for generating coarse trajectories in structured road environments.

 ### Inputs
 To achieve its goal, the behavior planning stage uses information from multiple sources, such as